 The flying eye hospital, called Orbis, was the vision of one man, Dr David Paton, an eminent eye surgeon at the Baylor College of Medicine in Texas, US.

 Since its first flight in 1982, Orbis has directly treated more than 9.7 million people for blindness-related diseases and conditions.
 Millions more have received the gift of sight as a result of the new skills that ORBIS volunteers have shared.
+(Continue reading at BBC)

-Video from Orbis trip to Uganda:
+(WATCH the video from the Orbis trip to Uganda)